paradigma-cl/unbreakableID/README.md

 - Blockchains and other verifiable data registries.
 - Governance frameworks.

+#### A.2.5.1 SSI Stack

+The SSI stack was defined as a four-layer model, where the bottom layers are primarily about achieving trust and the two top layers are about achieving human trust.

+Layer 1.
+Identifiers and public keys

+Layer 1 is the bottom of the stack, where identifiers and public keys are defined and managed.
+It is based on a DID Registry and DID method.

+Layer 2 is the secure communications, interfaces between agents, wallets and hubs.

+Layer 3 is the sharing of credentials between the issuer, holder and verifier.

+Layer 4 is the governance of the SSI.

+#### A.2.5.2 Blockchains and DID registries
+SSI was born because blockchain technology introduced an exciting new option for implementing a decentralized public key infrastructure (DPKI), as explained previously.
+Having a DPKI implemented could unlock the power of verifiable credentials (VCs).
+Most of the DID methods in the W3C DID specification registry are based on blockchains.

+#### A.2.5.3 Special-purpose blockchains designed for SSI
+Several initiatives like Hyperledger, the Sovrin Foundation, and the Veres One have been developed.

+The experience showed that no private data should go into the chain or ledger.
+Even there are some privacy implications regarding encrypted data just by watching who writes and reads it.
+Additionally, some other issues with the EU General Data Protection Regulation (GDPR) and other data protection regulations worldwide provide a "right of erasure" to data subjects.

+#### A.2.5.4 Conventional databases as DID registries
+The user databases of internet giants have shown that modern web-ready database technologies can achieve the robustness, global scale, and geographical dispersion needed by a DID registry.
+Such centralization undermines one of the most important design goals of SSI (and the internet): eliminating single points of control and failure.
+Traditional databases are discounted as a viable implementation path for Layer 1.

+#### A.2.5.5 Peer-to-peer as DID registries
+DIDs and DID documents can be generated and exchanged directly between peers that need them to identify and authenticate each other.

+The "DID registry" in this case is the digital wallet of each of the peers--each is the "root of trust" for the other--along with trust in the protocol used to exchange these peer DIDs.
+The DIDs, public keys, and service endpoints are completely private--they never need to be shared with any external party, let alone on a public blockchain.
+Situations where one or both of the peers move to new service endpoints and lose touch with one another.
+Some of these require clever triangulation against a public blockchain at Layer 1.

+Key Event Receipt Infrastructure (KERI) is a complete architecture for portable DIDs developed around the concept of self-certifying identifiers at the heart of peer DIDs.

 ## B How the Stacks Blockchain - a Bitcoin L2 Blockchain Technologies Ensure Trust

 The following part describes the digital identity technologies applied in the Stacks Blockchain - a Bitcoin L2 Blockchain.